apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

     DispatchCommandResult(new PluginResult(PluginResult.Status.OK, "{result:\"super awesome!\"}"));

-If you need to signal that an error has occured, you can call `DispatchCommandResult` with a `PluginResult` object:
+If you need to signal that an error has occurred, you can call `DispatchCommandResult` with a `PluginResult` object:

-    DispatchCommandResult(new PluginResult(PluginResult.Status.ERROR, "Echo signalled an error"));
+    DispatchCommandResult(new PluginResult(PluginResult.Status.ERROR, "Echo signaled an error"));

 Handling serialization errors in your plugin's C# method
 --------------------------------------------------------

-When interpretting your arguments, it is a good idea to use a try/catch block in case we have bad input.
+When interpreting your arguments, it is a good idea to use a try/catch block in case we have bad input.
 This is a pattern used throughout the Cordova C# code:

     string optVal = null;